magomimmo/modern-cljs/doc/second-edition/tutorial-15.md

 ```

 We obtained again the expected results and we also addressed the first
-item in the nice-to-have list we started from: have a TDD environment
+item in the above nice-to-have list we started from: a TDD environment
 for both CLJ and CLJS running in the same JVM.
 For proceeding with the
 next step, stop the `boot` process.

-## A single JVM instance
+## A single JVM instance, multiple tasks

 As said at the beginning of the series, one of the most attractive
 features of `boot` building tool, when compared with `leiningen`, is
-its potential ability to run multiple tasks in the same JVM.
+its potential ability to run multiple tasks in the same JVM without
+interfering each other.
+We already unified the CLJ and the CLJS unit

-Let's see if we are able to align ourselves with those potentialities.
+testing tasks.
+Let's see if we are able to absorb in the same JVM the
+original `dev` task as well.

 As we previously saw, thanks to the `watch` task, the `test-cljs` task
 triggers the CLJS recompilation anytime we modify and save a `.cljs`